Covid-19 coronavirus: New case travelled to Rotorua while showing symptoms

 When to get a test - PM's plea

-If you have visited Auckland in recent days you should remain vigilant for any symptoms and there is no requirement for self-isolation at this stage, Prime Minister Jacinda Ardern said.
+If you have visited Auckland in recent days you should remain vigilant for any symptoms and there is no requirement for self-isolation at this stage, Ardern said.

 "If you have any symptoms then do get tested.
 But, if you have no symptoms and you don't work in [managed isolation facilities] or at the border and you're perfectly healthy then don't," Ardern said.